 October 2023 photo of The Village Bar at the corner of 77th and Park Dr.

-Before Marvin Bade purchased the bar in 1954, it was briefly run by Oscar Streit of Cresco, IA.
-Oscar had operated bars the previous 10 years in Iowa.
+Before Marvin Bade purchased the bar in 1954, it was briefly run by Oscar Streit of Cresco, Iowa.
+Oscar had operated bars for the previous 10 years in Iowa.
 Marvin expanded the bar in 1958 by purchasing the two adjoining storefronts.
-He added a kitchen, dining room and party room in those spaces while remodeling the existing bar.
-By this time he renamed the business as The Village Bar and Steak House.
-In addition to steak, the restaurant served homemade pizza, chicken, seafood and barbecued ribs.
-It’s run as a restaurant appears to have ended around 1963.
-Marvin continued to own the building but would turn the operation of the bar over to his son Tom who would sell the bar to its current owner in 2011.
+He added a kitchen, dining room, and party room in those spaces while remodeling the existing bar.
+By this time, he renamed the business The Village Bar and Steak House.
+In addition to steak, the restaurant served homemade pizza, chicken, seafood, and barbecued ribs.
+Its run as a restaurant appears to have ended around 1963.
+Marvin continued to own the building but would turn the operation of the bar over to his son, Tom, who would sell the bar to its current owner in 2011.

 Photo looking inside The Village Bar from a few years ago.

-Brock Hatterman put his stamp on the longtime bar which now reflects an address of 5700 S 77th St by improving the atmosphere, adding a variety of craft beer options and introducing a number of specialty cocktails.
-Considered among the best dive bars in the area, The Village offers a surprising number of entertainment options in its small space including darts, skee ball, music, Golden Tee not to mention disco balls, dance lights and even Jeopardy!
+Brock Hatterman put his stamp on the longtime bar, which now reflects an address of 5700 S 77th Street, by improving the atmosphere, adding a variety of craft beer options and introducing a number of specialty cocktails.
+Considered among the best dive bars in the area, The Village offers a surprising number of entertainment options in its small space including darts, skee ball, music, Golden Tee, not to mention disco balls, dance lights and even Jeopardy!

 2022 photo of the apartment building with The Village Bar sign on display.

-The fact that The Village Bar is still going strong 76 years since Anton first opened its doors is a tribute to its strong owners that recognize and appreciate its place in the community.
+The fact that The Village Bar is still going strong 76 years since Anton first opened the doors is a tribute to its strong owners who recognize and appreciate its place in the community.
 It remains a community gathering place that welcomes its Ralston regulars along with visitors from Omaha and elsewhere.
 Located in the city center, the bar is about more than just its fun atmosphere but also plays an important role in the community by hosting multiple fundraisers.
-Its mission can best be summed up by its owner who said to “treat people honestly, give back to your community, and, most importantly, have a great time doing it” in a 2016 interview with the Omaha World-Herald.
+Its mission can best be summed up by its owner’s words in a 2016 interview with the Omaha World-Herald: “treat people honestly, give back to your community, and, most importantly, have a great time doing it.”

 Content written by Omaha Exploration – follow my page for more!
 Please also feel free to leave a comment.
 If there’s something you want to learn more about, let me know.
 In the meantime, keep exploring!